-Development Standards.
+C. Development Standards.
 All photovoltaic solar farms shall be fenced with coated chain link or wrought iron fencing (tubular or solid steel), or as approved by the Planning Commission, not to exceed a maximum height of seven (7) feet.
 Fencing along any street frontage shall be setback a minimum of twenty (20) feet.
 The use of barbed wire and outdoor lighting is prohibited.
 The height of the solar panels at maximum tilt shall have a height not to exceed ten (10) feet as measured from base flood elevation (2909').
 Street setbacks shall be a minimum of fifty (50) feet.
 Interior setbacks shall be twenty-five (25) feet.
 Setbacks from lot lines of properties with existing single-family residences shall be fifty (50) feet.
 Setbacks from lot lines of residentially zoned properties outside of the Apple Valley Dry Lake shall be five hundred (500) feet.
 All buildings ancillary to the solar farm shall comply with the Residential-Very Low Density (R-VLD) development standards and shall be built on a pad with an elevation at or above 2,911 feet.
 Street improvements to secondary and major roadways shall be installed in accordance with the Town requirements.
 All other roadways providing access to the project may be improved with all weather materials as required by the Town Engineer and maintained in a dust-free manner and kept clear of any litter, trash or debris.
 There is no requirement for off-street parking.

-Approved and Adopted by the Planning Commission of the Town of Apple Valley this

-20th day of November 2013.
+Approved and Adopted by t the Planning Commission of the Town of Apple Valley t this 2nd day of October 2013.

-Chairman Jason Lamoreaux
+Chairman Jason Lamo reaux

 ATTEST:

-I, Debra Thomas, Secretary to the Plannin California, do hereby certify that the foregoing res Planning Commission at a regular meeting thereo the following vote, to-wit:
+I, Debra Thomas, Secretary to the Planning Commission of the Town of Apple Valley, California, do hereby certify that the foregoing resolution was duly and regularly adopted by the Planning Commission at a regular meeting thereof, held on the 2nd day of October 2013 by the following vote, towit:

+AYES:

+NOES:

+ABSENT:

-AYES: NOES: ABSENT: ABSTAIN:
+ABSTAIN: